Maharishi Parāśara

 Astrology was considered the ultimate science for it warranted knowledge of all the "hundred skills".
 One could predict only if s/he knew everything that was there to know.
 Not only the hundred skills, it needed deep understanding of three potencies of knowledge - particularly Vishnu

-) would pictorially draw the state of heavenly bodies at the time of childbirth, called Janmpatri
+) pictorially draws the state of heavenly bodies at the time of a childbirth — a cosmic birth-chart (Janmpatri

-— a cosmic birth-chart.
-This document, normally kept as a scroll, details the exact positions of seven main grahas
+).
+This document details the exact positions of seven main grahas

 (the sun, moon and five main planets), and twenty-seven stars Nakshtras

-at the time of birth.
-It also details the effect of the motion of this system on the subject child's future.
+.
+It also details the effect of the motion of this system on child's future.
 It is an important consideration (in many Hindu families) to determine the suitable marital match.

 Charting the stars and planets was impossible in spoken word.
 A proper framework of scribing was a necessity!